How to Determine The Price For Your Business/Service:

 This year Wolfpack Digital has exceeded the 1.5M USD yearly revenue threshold, yet what we are most excited about is the great atmosphere in our team and our amazing office space, coupled with the fact that we get more and more opportunities to work on meaningful apps with inspiring founders.

-Andrew Askins from started Krit over 7 years ago, a freelance app development business.
+Andrew Askins (from ) started Krit over 8 years ago.

 Hi, I’m Andrew 👋I like to joke that I’m a jack of all trades and master of pun…

-Cam Upson from Vancouver, British Columbia, Canada started Appsitude over 6 years ago, a freelance app development business.
+Cam Upson (from Vancouver, British Columbia, Canada) started Appsitude over 7 years ago.

 Hey!
 Well to start my name is Cameron Upson, and I am a 22-year-old entrepreneur.
 I recently acquired an app development company called Appsitude that a friend of mine started.
 I am not the original founder but I think of myself as one as I had to completely restart the company from the ground up and get it moving again.